OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### I heard that developers can receive an Office 365 developer subscription if they join the program.
 How does that work?

 If you join the Office 365 Developer Program, you qualify to get a free Office 365 developer subscription.
-This is a special subscription designed to be used for application development and testing only, and comes with 25 user licenses.
+This is a special subscription designed to be used for application development only, and comes with 25 user licenses.

 After joining the Office 365 Developer Program, you'll have the option to receive and configure an Office 365 developer subscription.
 Your subscription is good for 90 days and can then be renewed for another 90 days based on valid developer activity.